-Mr. Elberger is a partner at Bose McKinney & Evans and chair of the Sports, Entertainment and Media Group He also is a member and former chair of the Litigation Group, and a member of the Appellate Group and Health Group.
+Mr. Elberger is a partner at Bose McKinney & Evans and chair of the Sports, Entertainment and Media Group.
+He is also a member and former chair of the Litigation Group, and a member of the Appellate Group and Health Group.
 He practices in the areas of litigation, constitutional/civil rights law, entertainment law, sports law, appellate law and professional responsibility/disciplinary law.
 Mr. Elberger is a ten year distinguished advisor to and former nine year member of the Board of Trustees for the Children's Museum of Indianapolis.
 He served for more than sixteen years as a member of the Medical Licensing Board of Indiana and on three occasions served as president of the Board.
-He received his law degree from American University, and has been a practicing attorney since 1971, a member of the firm since 1972 and a partner since 1981.
-Mr. Elberger is a member of the Indianapolis, Maryland, District of Columbia and American Bar Associations, as well as the Association of Professional Responsibility Lawyers.
+He received his law degree from American University, and has been a practicing attorney in Indiana since 1971, a member of the firm since 1972 and a partner since 1981.
+Mr. Elberger is a member of the Indianapolis, Maryland and District of Columbia Bar Associations, as well as the Association of Professional Responsibility Lawyers.

 Honors / Awards

-Included in The Best Lawyers in America® for more than fifteen years in the areas of commercial litigation, sports, entertainment, legal malpractice and professional responsibility / ethics; Distinguished Barrister, Indiana Lawyer 2013 Leadership in Law Award; Best Lawyers'® 2013 Indianapolis Professional Malpractice Law-Defendants Lawyer of the Year; 2001 and 2002 Indianapolis Business Journal's "Who's Who in Law"; Sagamore of the Wabash, awarded by Governor Evan Bayh; "Who's Who in Midwest"; "Who's Who of Emerging Leaders in America; "Who's Who in American Law" (5th Ed.-13th Ed.); "Who's Who in America"; "Who's Who in the World"; Distinguished Advisor, The Children's Museum of Indianapolis; Chambers USA top ranking in litigation (2003-2011, 2013); Voted the "top point getter" in the 2004 Indiana Super Lawyers® balloting, and a top 50 "Indiana Super Lawyers®" (2005-2013); AV® Peer Review rated by Martindale-Hubbell; Chambers USA; Robert G. Risk Award for Outstanding Service to the Indiana Civil Liberties Union (1977)
+Included in The Best Lawyers in America for more than twenty years in the areas of commercial litigation, sports, entertainment, television and motion pictures, legal malpractice and professional responsibility / ethics; College Mentors for Kids Inspire Award Finalist (2015); Outstanding Volunteer Award from the National Kidney Foundation of Indiana (2014); Distinguished Barrister, Indiana Lawyer 2013 Leadership in Law Award; Best Lawyers' 2013 Indianapolis Professional Malpractice Law (Plaintiffs and Defendants) Lawyer of the Year Award; Best Lawyers' 2013 Indianapolis Legal Malpractice Law (Plaintiffs and Defendants) Lawyer of the Year Award; American Lawyer Media and Martindale-Hubbell “2013 Top Rated Lawyer in Healthcare”; 2001 and 2002 Indianapolis Business Journal's “Who's Who in Law”; Sagamore of the Wabash, awarded by Governor Evan Bayh; “Who's Who in Midwest”; “Who's Who of Emerging Leaders in America; “Who's Who in American Law” (5th Ed.-13th Ed.); “Who's Who in America”; “Who's Who in the World”; Distinguished Advisor, The Children's Museum of Indianapolis; Chambers USA top ranking in litigation (2003-2011, 2013); Voted the “top point getter” in the 2004 Indiana Super Lawyers balloting, and a top 50 “Indiana Super Lawyers ” (2004-2012); AV Peer Review rated by Martindale-Hubbell; Robert G. Risk Award for Outstanding Service to the Indiana Civil Liberties Union (1977)

 Appearances / Publications